Angrycreative/bj-lazy-load/readme.txt

 Check your HTML source or see the magic at work in Web Inspector, FireBug or similar.

 == Changelog ==

+= Version 1.0.3 =
+* Fixed issue where some images wouldn’t be loaded on load under certain conditions.
+* Small performance improvement

 = Version 1.0.2 =
 * PHP 5.2 compatibility again